paolopangrazi/tuix/README.md

 ---

 ## Install & build

+> **Platform support:** Linux is the primary target and fully tested. macOS and Windows support is **in progress** — the code is portable in principle but has not been built or tested on those platforms yet.

 **Requirements:** CMake 3.14+, a C++17 compiler (GCC 8+ / Clang 7+), and Git.
 Every dependency — [FTXUI](https://github.com/ArthurSonzogni/FTXUI), [rapidcsv](https://github.com/d99kris/rapidcsv), [toml++](https://github.com/marzer/tomlplusplus), and [OpenXLSX](https://github.com/troldal/OpenXLSX) — is vendored as a git submodule. **No system packages required.**